 Students may work on the following types of paper in the WWP:

-- Optional Written Work: a two-credit independent paper or a two-credit optional paper in conjunction with a course or seminar taken in the same academic year.
+- A two (2) or three (3) credit paper In Conjunction with a course or seminar taken in the same academic year.

 Students may not use the WWP to work on:

 - Option 2 of the J.D.
 Written Work Requirement.

 - Any written work that the student has previously registered for.